 For more from SC Tech Insights, see the latest articles on interoperability, data analysis, and shipping.

 Greetings!
-As a supply chain tech advisor with 30+ years of hands-on experience, I take great pleasure in providing actionable insights and solutions to logistics leaders.
-My focus is to drive transformation within the logistics industry by leveraging emerging LogTech, applying data-centric solutions, and increasing interoperability within supply chains.
+As a supply chain tech advisor with 30+ years of hands-on experience, I take great pleasure in providing actionable insights and solutions to industry leaders.
+My focus is on supply chains leveraging emerging LogTech.
+I zero in on tech opportunities and those critical issues that are solvable, but not well addressed, offering industry executives clear paths to resolution.
 I have a wide range of experience to include successfully leading the development of 100s of innovative software solutions across supply chains and delivering business intelligence (BI) solutions to 1,000s of shippers.
 Click here for more info.